mdn/content/files/en-us/learn/javascript/client-side_web_apis/drawing_graphics/index.md

 Let's start with some simple rectangles.

-1. First of all, take a copy of your newly coded canvas template (or make a local copy of [1_canvas_template.html](https://github.com/mdn/learning-area/blob/master/javascript/apis/drawing-graphics/getting-started/1_canvas_template.html) if you didn't follow the above steps).
+1. First of all, take a copy of your newly coded canvas template (or make a local copy of the [1_canvas_template](https://github.com/mdn/learning-area/blob/main/javascript/apis/drawing-graphics/getting-started/1_canvas_template) directory if you didn't follow the above steps).
 2. Next, add the following lines to the bottom of your JavaScript:

     ```js